bldl/array-grouping-impl-tutorial/Modules/Module 2/Module2.md

 ## [Searchfox](https://searchfox.org)

-When viewing the specification, parts can be quite technical, and not entirely clear what the functionality is.
+When viewing the specification, parts can be quite technical, and not entirely clear what the functionality is, or how one is supposed to implement said functionality in SpiderMonkey.

-## TODO: Write the explanation of why and how so find examples of implementations in the spec
+Searchfox can be used for this.
+If there is some line of the specification that is inclear, or difficult to understand.
+Find a similar or exactly the same line in a previous function implemented in EcmaScript.
+The source code of this function can then be viewed in Searchfox by searching for the function!

 ## Tasks 2.4: